 3. Write, Write, Write

-If I’ve said it once, I’ve said it a million times.
-Writing is one of the best tools we have in recovery and life when it comes to managing feelings, good, bad, or in-between.
+Writing is one of the best tools we have in recovery and life when it comes to managing feelings, good, bad, or in between.
 The pen is mightier than the sword, and this is especially true when dealing with resentments in recovery.
-Rather than lashing out, if we look inward and reflect upon the feelings we are experiencing, we can get a complete picture of ourselves and the situation at hand.
+Rather than lashing out, we should look inwardly and reflect upon the feelings we are experiencing.
+This can give us a complete picture of ourselves and the situation at hand.